CryptoSoc/cryptosoc.github.io/_tutorials/intro-to-github.md

 You should be greeted with a bare repository which gives you some instructions on how to add things to your repo but most of it will look like another language for now so don't worry about it.

-In the previous tutorial, we created a git repo on our local machine.
+In the previous tutorial, we created a Git repo on our local machine.
 Now head to that directory.
 It should look like this:

 ```
 first-git-repo/
 └── file.txt
 ```

-Now we will push the local files on our computer to the git repository.
+Now we will push the local files on our computer to the Git repository.
 First you need to tell Git where to push your files to.
 In Git lingo, this is called a `remote`.
 First grab your remote url from your repo under the "Quick Setup" Heading:

 ![Repo URL](/img/tutorials/intro-github/repo-url.png){:class="img-responsive"}

-Then add a the remote url to your git repository by typing the command below.
+Then add a the remote url to your Git repository by typing the command below.
 Make sure that you change the url below to the url of your repo.

 ```bash
 git remote origin add https://github.com/YOUR-USERNAME/first-repo.git